maximilianorandy/cse15l-lab-reports/lab-report-2-week-1.md

 The third thing you need to do is to enter into the bar different commands for example to enter the `cd` command you are changing the command directory.
 When you do `ls -a` it prints out a list of the files in a block format and in `ls -lat` it lists the files with one on each line.

 ## Moving Files with scp
-The fourth thing you need to do is to be in your client and to type `scp`
+The fourth thing you need to do is to be in your client and to type `scp` and then enter the name of the file you need to transfer and then write your user name again with this at the end `:~/`.
+It will then prompt you for your password and once you enter it, the name of the file you transfered will be writen there.

+## Setting an SSH Key
+So to set up an "SSH Key" you need to then run the command `ssh-keygen` and then that will give you a file called a public key and a private key which you will then store into two seperate places.
+You will need to store the purblic key into the .ssh directoy.

+## Optimizing Remote Running